How Gremlin's Finance Team Finally Trusts Their Own Revenue Numbers with Zenskar

 Late renewals were being miscounted as churn

-Another portion went through third-party resellers, where the invoice is sent to the reseller, but the contract belongs to the end customer.
+A significant portion of Gremlin's contracts flowed through cloud marketplaces, where the customer pays the provider, and Gremlin receives only the net amount after a platform cut.
+Another portion went through third-party resellers, where the invoice goes to the reseller, but the contract belongs to the end customer.
 Mid-year expansions, where a customer scales up partway through their term and owes the prorated difference, were also common.
+Each of these scenarios had its own manual workaround, and together they amounted to significant time and risk each month.

-Subscription and services revenue were being tracked as one
+Subscription and services revenue tracked as one

 Gremlin had two distinct revenue streams that needed to be kept separate:

-• Subscription revenue tied to ARR, and
+• Subscription revenue tied to ARR, and services revenue from onboarding and

 Finding the Right Platform

-Her criteria were specific:
+The criteria were specific:

 • A clean Salesforce integration that could be triggered by sales ops validation rather than just deal close.